Earn Your Applied Marketing and Advertising Bachelor’s Degree at GCU

 Throughout the Bachelor of Science in Applied Marketing and Advertising program, you’ll learn how to:

 - Evaluate consumer behavior and analyze marketing data

 - Examine management processes for effective organizations

-- Identify business opportunities and solve real-world business problems
+- Identify business opportunities and solve business problems

 - Design integrated marketing communications plans